Duroxite® AP Electrode

 Download data sheet

 Duroxite® AP Electrode is a solid cored electrode designed for components experiencing metal-to-metal wear, metal-to-earth wear, impact and high abrasion applications.
 It has an extruded coating containing the alloy elements.
 The deposit offers a good balance of impact and abrasion resistance.
-Deposits are forgeable but not readily machinable.
-Duroxite® AP electrode has a good weldability and can be applied in all positions.
+Deposits are forgable, but can only be machined with special tools.
+Duroxite® AP Electrode has a good weldability and can be applied in all positions.

 Test results for mechanical properties, deposit overlay chemical composition, surface hardness, and ASTM G65-A weight loss were obtained from a weld produced and tested according to prescribed standards, and should not be assumed to be the expected results in a particular application or weldment.
 Actual results will vary depending on many factors, including, but not limited to, weld procedure, substrate chemistry and working temperature, weldment design and fabrication methods.
 Users are cautioned to confirm by qualification testing, or other appropriate means, the suitability of any welding consumable and procedure before use in the intended applications.

 The welded overlay components can be processed by welding, cutting, forming and machining.
 Specific recommendations can be found in the Duroxite® Product brochure or by consulting your local technical support representative.

 When welding or cutting Duroxite® products, gases and harmful fumes are produced that are chemically complex and difficult to classify.
 The major toxic component in the fumes is hexavalent chromium.
 The proper exhaust ventilation equipment and fume-extraction torches are recommended, as well as suitable protective clothing and respiratory protection for operators.